THU9DEV/CustimLibraryModules/README.md

 ## Getting Started

-To get started with CustimLibraryModules, simply include the desired modules in your project and follow the usage instructions provided in the respective module documentation.
+To get started with CustomLibraryModules, simply include the desired modules in your project and follow the usage instructions provided in the respective module documentation.

 ## Contact

 If you have any questions or need support, please reach out to [your contact information or community link].

-Thank you for using CustimLibraryModules!
+Thank you for using CustomLibraryModules!

 ---

-*CustimLibraryModules - Making coding easier, one module at a time.*
+*CustomLibraryModules - Making coding easier, one module at a time.*